How to Find Housing for Travel Nurses

 What to Consider When Choosing Housing

-As you find housing for travel nurses, you’ll come across a number of different options.
+As you find housing for travel nurses, you’ll come across a number of different facility types.
 To choose between them, you also need to consider the individuals themselves and what the assignment requires.
-That is, who will stay there and will they want and need?
+Here are a few considerations to keep in mind:

 When you hear “amenities,” you might think of luxuries like hot tubs.
 In this case, we’re talking about basics like laundry facilities, parking, Wi-Fi and cable service, paid utilities, snow removal, yard maintenance, house cleaning, and emergency services.
 Depending on the type of housing, these services and conveniences might come with the rent or lease.
 Otherwise, consider those costs in your budget.